tsyber1an/entgo-example/README.md

 Intro to Ent
 ---------------

-> What is Ent.
+What is Ent.
 Ent is an entity framework for Go.

+notes:
-You can learn about Ent on https://entgo.io/.
+- You can learn about Ent in official doc https://entgo.io/.
 This article was written during learning Ent, for personal use.
 However, you might find it useful for yourself.
+- for full code of this example, see [main.go](https://github.com/Funfun/entgo-example/blob/main/main.go)

 We will design ER models and generate Ent entities by example.
 Let's start.
 Given we have a Player model.